-TSS Flying Club currently more than 50 active members spanning a wide spectrum of ages, occupations, interests, backgrounds, and flying experience – student, private, instrument, commercial, ATP (airplane transport pilot), and flight instructors (from one hour of flight time to tens of thousands).
+TSS Flying Club currently has 65 active members spanning a wide spectrum of ages, occupations, interests, backgrounds, and flying experience – student, private, instrument, commercial, ATP (airplane transport pilot), and flight instructors (from one hour of flight time to tens of thousands).
+College students and CEOs.

 Our members interact at monthly BBQs or Video calls, safety discussions, events, trips, and digitally through email and social media.

 TSS meets monthly to discuss the state of the club, aircraft status, upcoming trips and events, safety training and any other business affecting the club.

 TSS members are located across the DC Metropolitan area:

 I joined the TSS Flying Club in 1992 when I moved here fresh out of college, on a very limited budget.
 I had recently earned my private pilot certificate and was looking for a fun, affordable way to fly, make new friends, and improve my skills.
 Over the last 20 years in the club I’ve taken instruction from nearly a dozen different club instructors who have helped me earn my instrument rating, my high-performance and complex sign-offs, my commercial pilot rating, and have helped me stay as sharp and safe as I possibly can.
 I’ve also learned tons from my club friends about how to be a great, safe, efficient pilot, as well as the basics of aircraft maintenance.